yzyhk904/USB_SampleRate_Changer/README.md

 * Usage: `sh /sdcard/USB_SampleRate_Changer/USB_SampleRate_Changer.sh [--reset][--auto][--usb-only][--legacy][--offload][--bypass-offload][--safe][-safest] [--drc] [[44k|48k|88k|96k|176k|192k|353k|384k|706k|768k] [[16|24|32]]]`,

   if you unpack the archive under "/sdcard" (Internal Storage).
 The arguments are a sample rate and a bit depth to which you want to change, respectively.
+Their default values are `44k` (sample rate: 44.1 kHz) and `32` (bit depth: 32 bits).

   - Options
     - `--reset`(without arguments): resets its previous execution results.